zuizuicui/weather_forecast/README.md

 **Local Development**

+**CHECK OUT CODE MASTER BRANCH**
-This project uses the Gradle build system.
-To build this project, use the gradlew build command or use "Import Project" in Android Studio.
+Use the gradlew build command or use "Import Project" in Android Studio.

 ./gradlew clean build - Build the entire example and execute unit and integration tests plus lint check.
 ./gradlew installDebug - Install the debug apk on the current connected device.